-Dr. Kustra was a member of the NCAA Division I board of directors and executive committee and served on the Presidential Task Force on the Future of Intercollegiate Athletics.
+Dr. Kustra previously served as a member of the NCAA Division I board of directors and is currently serving as Chair of the Mountain West Conference Board of Directors.
 He also served as a Commissioner of the Western Interstate Commission for Higher Education.
-He has been inducted into the Idaho Hall of Fame and was named the Most Influential Person in the Boise valley by The Idaho Statesman.
+In 2007, he was inducted into the Idaho Hall of Fame and was named the Most Influential Person in the Boise valley by The Idaho Statesman.

 Each week, Dr. Kustra features lively conversations with some of the nation’s leading authors about issues and ideas that matter today on his radio show, Reader’s Corner, which airs weekly on Boise State’s NPR station.